Naminapu Maymuru-White: Art practice

 As well as painting, Maymuru-White is skilled in carving, screen-printing, weaving, linocut, and batik.

 Her earlier work consisted mainly of miny'tyi, but Maymuru-White developed her own original designs that also relate to her clan identity.
 Maymuru-White is especially known for her work illustrating the Yolŋu concept of Milŋiyawuy, an epic songline that connects terrestrial and spiritual themes.
 She paints on bark, larrakitj (memorial poles), and canvas, using a traditional fine brush made of human hair tied to a wooden skewer, called the marwat.

 The Milŋiyawuy songline relates the story of two ancestral spirits known as Guwak who travelled from the Maŋgalili homeland (200 km south of Yirrkala, down the Milŋiya River.
 Upon reaching the mouth, their vessel capsized, and their spirits were transformed into stars, known to non-Indigenous people as the Milky Way.

-Her Milky Way paintings are created using black and white stone and clay pigments, and comprise streams of stars.
+Maymuru-White's Milky Way paintings are created using black and white stone and clay pigments, and comprise streams of stars.
 The connection between the earthly, space, and spiritual elements reflects the Maŋgalili view that there is no separation between them.
 It is meant to represent a journey after death to a place where people can feel comforted.

-Her work was displayed at the National Gallery of Victoria in 2021 where she presented her piece, Riŋgitjmi Gapu, further elaborating upon her conception of the Milŋiyawuy.
-The title Riŋgitjmi Gapu roughly translates to 'river of Heaven and Earth', and the work depicts the Milŋiyawuy river also known as the Milky Way.
-Riŋgitjmi Gapu is a vinyl floor-based artwork placed directly in the entrance of the NGV allowing the audience to walk across the stars which unite us all.
+Her work was displayed at the National Gallery of Victoria (NGV) in 2021, where she presented her piece, Riŋgitjmi Gapu, further elaborating upon her conception of the Milŋiyawuy.
+The title roughly translates to "river of Heaven and Earth", and the work depicts the Milŋiyawuy river, also known as the Milky Way.
+Riŋgitjmi Gapu is a vinyl floor-based artwork placed directly in the entrance of the NGV, allowing the audience to walk across the stars which unite us all.

+Another series entitled Milŋiyawuy (Milky Way), created in 2024, was acquired by the Tate Modern in London.

 She sees an important part of her work as teaching young people their culture.

-Maymuru-White has travelled around Australia as well as to Japan for her work, but now lives and works in Yirrkala.
+Maymuru-White has travelled around Australia as well as to Japan for her work, but settled in Yirrkala, where she works at the Buku-Larrnggay Mulka Centre as of 2025.